grafana/metrictank/devdocs/render-request-handling.md

   * `mergeSeries`: if there's multiple series with same name/tags, from, to and consolidator (e.g. because there's multiple series because users switched intervals), merge them together into one series
   * Sort each merged series so that the output of a function is well-defined and repeatable.
   * `plan.Run`:  invoke all function processing, followed by runtime consolidation as necessary

+## MDP-optimization

+MDP at the leaf of the expr tree (fetch request) 0 means don't optimize, set it to >0 means, can be optimized.
+When the data may be subjected to a GR-function, we set it to 0.
+How do we achieve this?
+* MDP at the root is set 0 if request came from graphite or to MaxDataPoints otherwise.
+* as the context flows from root through the processing functions to the data requests, if we hit a GR function, we set to MDP to 0 on the context (and thus also on any subsequent requests)

+## Pre-normalization

+Any data requested (checked at the leaf node of the expr tree) should have its own independent interval.
+However, multiple series getting fetched that then get aggregated together, may be pre-normalized if they are part of the same pre-normalization-group. ( have a common PNGroup that is > 0 )
+(for more details see devdocs/alignrequests-too-course-grained.txt) The mechanics here are:
+* we set PNGroup to 0 by default on the context, which gets inherited down the tree
+* as we traverse down tree: transparent aggregations set PNGroups to the pointer value of that function, to uniquely identify any further data requests that will be fed into the same transparent aggregation.
+* as we traverse down, any opaque aggregation functions and IA-functions reset PNGroup back to 0.
+Note that currently all known IA functions are also GR functions and vice versa.
+Meaning, as we pass functions like smartSummarize which should undo MDP-optimization, they also undo pre-normalization.